Design-Create-Solar/rps-training/README.md

 # rps-training

-Training repository for Design Create Solar: Software.
+Training repository for DCS: Software.
 Participants are tasked to design an application that allows users to play rock-paper-scissors with the computer.
 Visual frameworks and components are left to the discretion of the developer.